 Welcome to today’s teacher videos which is about getting your reluctant writers to get those pencils moving!
-This two-part series focuses on 3 big picture ideas: Writing with Visuals, Writing for Meaning, and Writing by Novelty.
+This series focuses on 3 big picture ideas: Writing with Visuals, Writing for Meaning, and Writing by Novelty.

 You can watch both videos in the playlist below – or keep scrolling for the transcript and links to some fo the resources mentioned: